• Art Magazine

 Users can guide the artificial intelligence and later have the results printed on postcards.

 AI can also be used for the text on stationery.
 For example, ChatGPT fed a prompt describing the desired content.
-The AI then creates funny, thoughtful, or profound content for the card based on these instructions.
+The AI then creates funny, thoughtful, or profound content for the card on command.
 This ensures that there will be no more boring postcards with reports about the holiday weather and food from the 4-star hotel .

 Time cannot be stopped – but it can be used wisely